nixup-io/omakix/README.md

 * This project uses [NixVim](https://github.com/nix-community/nixvim) instead of [LazyVim](https://www.lazyvim.org/)

 ## TODO
-- Implement the other themes, fonts and theme switching
 - Add missing things like JetBrains fonts, iaFonts (https://github.com/iaolo/iA-Fonts)
 - Add more options, e.g. for disabling Neovim and VS Code
 - Build a NixOS installer ISO that automatically installs NixOS with Omakix enabled